photo collage

 A complete copy of the regulations governing food service facilities, Code of Maryland Regulations 10.15.03, is available at www.dsd.state.md.us/comar or contact:

-Housing and Food Protection Services Program
+Housing Protection Services Program

 Anne Arundel County Department of Health

-Environmental Health Bureau
+Bureau of Environmental Health

 3 Harry S. Truman Parkway